-A similar comparison was made for inhalation HEC values, as shown in Figure 5-13 and Table 5-10.
-For HEC values, the distributions for 70-year-old men and women are both virtually less different than in the human equivalent administered dose comparison and in this case are more sensitive than the population in general.
-As described in detail in Appendix B, the allometric alveolar ventilation constant, QAlvC, is about 28 L/hour-kg0.75 in a 1-year-old child but averages around 14 L/hour-kg0.75 in an adult.
+A similar comparison was made for inhalation HEC values, as shown in Figure 5-12 and Table 5-10.
+For HEC values, the distributions for 70-year-old men and women are both virtually indistinguishable from the general population, and while 1-year-old children are clearly distinct, they are less different than in the human equivalent dose comparison and, in this case, are more sensitive than the population in general.
+As described in detail in Appendix B, the allometric alveolar ventilation constant (QAlvC) is about 28 L/hour-kg^{0.75} in a 1-year-old child but averages around 14 L/hour-kg^{0.75} in an adult.
 Combining this with the difference between a BW of 10 kg in that child and 70 kg in an "average" adult, the respiration rate per kg BW is about threefold higher in the child versus adult.
-As noted above, for oral exposures this leads to faster elimination by respiration in children, while for inhalation exposures it leads to higher uptake for a given air concentration.
+As noted above, for oral exposures, this leads to faster elimination by respiration in children, while for inhalation exposures it leads to higher uptake for a given air concentration.